Revised February 8, 2019

 - As I pointed out in the post, “Sutta – Introduction”, a sutta gives instructions in the “niddesa” or as a brief description.
 It needs to be EXPLAINED rather than doing a direct translation.
 Any sutta was originally delivered over a number of hours, and then summarized in a special way to make it brief and suitable for oral transmission.

-5. A case in point is the direct translation of “..uccārapassāvakamme sampajānakārī hoti”, as “while attending to the calls of nature, he does so with constant thorough understanding of impermanence!” (from the conventional translation in #2 above).
+5. A case in point is the direct translation of “..uccārapassāvakamme sampajānakārī hoti”, as “while attending to the calls of nature (going to the bathroom), he does so with constant thorough understanding of impermanence!” (from the conventional translation in #2 above).

 - What is meant there is to act with decency and not to relieve oneself in an inappropriate place.
 In all those cases, sampajānakārī hoti means acting with diligence and prudence.